What is a CASA volunteer?

-A CASA Volunteer is an official part of judicial proceedings, working alongside attorneys and foster care case managers.
-By handling only one case at a time the CASA has time to thoroughly explore the history of each assigned case.
 The CASA role is comprised of advocating, investigating, facilitating, and monitoring.
-This is accomplished by talking to the child, parents, family members, neighbors, school officials, doctors and others involved in the child's life or family's life at one time or another who might have facts about the case.
-The volunteer reviews all court facts and documents pertaining to the case.
+This is accomplished by talking to the child, parents, family members, neighbors, school officials, doctors, and others involved in the child's life or family's life.
 The CASA helps to facilitate a collaborative relationship between all parties on the case.
 He/she submits written reports including recommendations as to the best interests of the child/children to the Judge at every scheduled hearing.
-The CASA continues involvement with the child/children in the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the child/children and those court-ordered services are provided to them and the family.
-Each volunteer assigned to a case is supervised by one of the program's staff to assure consistency in volunteer activities and as a resource and guide in the complexity of child welfare proceedings.
+The CASA continues involvement with the child/children in the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the child/children.
+Each volunteer is supported by CASA staff as a resource and guide in the complexity of child welfare proceedings.

 In 1977, a Seattle juvenile court judge concerned about making drastic decisions with insufficient information conceived the idea of citizen volunteers speaking up for the best interests of abused and neglected children in the courtroom.
 From that first program has grown a network of more than 1,000 CASA and guardian ad litem program offices that are recruiting, training and supporting volunteers in 49 states.
 Venango County CASA was started in 2005 under the direction of Youth Alternatives.
 In 2010 a change was made to have Venango CASA become a standalone program with the guidance of President Judge, Oliver Lobaugh, and the state office of PA CASA, Venango CASA, became its own 501(c)3 entity in 2012.